Introducing Our Rant Against MP Materials Corp.

 Sponsored

-As well, it is important to consider MP stock ratios such as price-to-sales, which is currently 9.85.Likewise, its price to free cash flow for the last twelve months stands at 55.83.
-MP’s price to book ratio for the most recent quarter was 4.22, resulting in an 4.16 price to cash per share for the period.
+As well, it is important to consider MP stock ratios such as price-to-sales, which is currently 9.73.Likewise, its price to free cash flow for the last twelve months stands at 55.13.
+MP’s price to book ratio for the most recent quarter was 4.37, resulting in an 4.10 price to cash per share for the period.

 How does MP Materials Corp.
 (MP) stock rate among analysts?
 Buy, sell, or hold?